WebKitForWindows/WebKitRequirements/RELEASING.md

 invoke `vcpkg install` with a list of requirements.
 The requirements are defined in a .json file which is nothing more than a list of port names.

-## Renaming bin/lib

-The WebKit Windows port assumes that the bin and lib directory both contain a suffix for whether it is a 64-bit or 32-bit build.
-The `Rename-WithBitSuffix.ps1` script will rename according to the triplet passed in.

 ## Creating the zip

-The `Package-Requirements.ps1` script creates a zip file containing the dependencies.
+The `Release-Requirements.ps1` script creates a zip file containing the dependencies.
 If a different filename is required then set the `-Output` flag accordingly.